 Should I Designate Work And Rest Hours For Remote Employees?

 Just because your personal and professional lives may now share a space does not mean that you are required to meld the two any further.
-However, the fusion of work and home spaces often makes logging off at the end of the day more difficult.
-One study reveals that remote employees work an additional 1.4 days per month when compared to on-site team members.
+However, the fusion of work and home spaces often makes logging off more difficult at the end of the day.
+One study reveals that remote employees work an additional 1.4 days per month compared to on-site team members.
 The extra work may result in a few weeks of boosted productivity.
 But in the long-term, your employees may feel burned out at an increasing rate.

 The advantage of sharing your work hours with a broader team goes beyond employee wellness and engagement.
 Businesses that have successfully transitioned to remote work have mastered the practice of providing all types of pertinent information in a shared calendar space.
 From daily work schedules to meetings with clients and do-not-disturb periods, publicly sharing your plans for the week can improve company-wide alignment.
 Your customers and vendors will also be able to see the best times to communicate with you.